ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## query_result_cache_min_query_duration {#query-result-cache-min-query-duration}

-Minimum duration in milliseconds a query needs to run for its result to be cached in the [query result cache](../query-result-cache.md).
+Minimum duration in milliseconds a query needs to run for its result to be stored in the [query result cache](../query-result-cache.md).

 Possible values: